-From Mac OS X, use the following steps to connect to "resources" ("Resources") and "myvms" ("My Virtual Machines") shared folders (called "shares" for the rest of the lab book):
+From Mac OS X, use the following steps to connect to resources ("Resources") and myvms ("My Virtual Machines") shared folders (called "shares" for the rest of the lab book):

+Procedure 1.1.
 Connecting to the COSC301 Resource Server from Mac OS X

-- 1. In Finder, go into Finder→Preferences and tick the option to Show Connected Servers, then close the preferences. - 2.
-Click on the Desktop to activate Finder, and from the menu, select Go→Connect to Server....
+- 1. In Finder, go into Finder $\rightarrow$ Preferences and tick the option to Show Connected Servers, then close the preferences. - 2.
+Click on the desktop to activate Finder, and from the menu, select Go $\rightarrow$ Connect to Server....
 A dialog box will appear. - 3.
-Enter "smb://gallardo.otago.ac.nz/" and click Connect. - 4.
+Enter smb://gallardo.otago.ac.nz/ and click Connect. - 4.
 Enter your credentials as directed by the teaching team.
-The username should be your Computer Science account, the password will initially be your student ID.
-Please note that these credentials are seperate from your Computer Science account, to reduce problems associated with distributed password databases.
+The username should be your Computer Science account, the password will initially be your student ID with a prefix.
+Your teaching team will let you know this year's prefix.
+Please note that these credentials are separate from your Computer Science account, to reduce problems associated with distributed password databases.
 Note that access as a Guest is not supported. - 5.
 You should see a list of shares which you are available; you may not be able to access all of them.
-Choose "myvms" and you should find it available from your Desktop. - 6.
-Repeat this process to connect to the other "resources" share. - 7.
-Go into the Apple Menu→System Preferences... and click on the Users and Groups preference pane.
-Then click on your account name on the left side of the window.
-In the Login Items tab on the right, drag the two connected network volumes from the Finder into the dialog so they will be connected whenever you log in.
-Close System Preferences.
+Choose myvms and you should find it available from your desktop. - 6.
+Repeat this process to connect to the other resources share.

 Note that the contents of the myvms ("My Virtual Machines") share is individual to you, like a home directory.
-The msunesem measures matter of the myvms of t
+The resources ("Resources") share will be read-only to you.